John R. Fesler: Early life

-John Roush Fesler was born on November 16, 1835, in Xenia, Greene County, Ohio to William Fesler and Charity Elizabeth Roush or Rausch.
-John moved to Indiana and in 1859 married Harriett Louisa Fish at Mooresville, in Morgan County, Indiana.
+John Roush Fesler was born on November 16, 1835, in Xenia, Ohio, to William Fesler and Charity Elizabeth Roush or Rausch.
+John moved to Indiana and in 1859 married Harriett Louisa Fish at Mooresville.

 American Civil War

 When the American Civil War began in 1861, Fesler sided with the Union.
 On August 30, 1861, he enlisted into the Union Army at Morgantown, Indiana.
 Fesler was made the Captain of Company G in the 27th Indiana Infantry Regiment.
-Fesler commanded his company at the Battle of First Winchester and at the Battle of Cedar Mountain.
+Fesler commanded his company at the First Battle of Winchester and at the Battle of Cedar Mountain.
 In 1862, Fesler's Regiment was assigned to the 12th Army Corps, in which it would remain throughout 1863.
 Fesler then commanded his company during the Battle of Antietam, near Sharpsburg, Maryland, on September 17, 1862.
-His regiment spent the winter of 1862 to 1863 camped at Stafford Courthouse, Virginia, and on February 13, 1863, Fesler was promoted Lieutenant Colonel of the 27th Indiana.
+His regiment spent the winter of 1862 to 1863 camped at Stafford Courthouse, Virginia, and on February 13, 1863, Fesler was promoted to Lieutenant Colonel of the 27th Indiana.
 In March 1863, the 12th Corps, of which the 27th Indiana was a part, was issued a star as its corps badge.
 On May 5, 1863, Fesler was wounded in action during the Battle of Chancellorsville, in Spotsylvania County, Virginia.
-He then temporarily commanded the 27th Indiana from July 2-3, 1863 during the Battle of Gettysburg when the colonel of the regiment was placed in command of its brigade.
-Fesler and his regiment then took part in quelling the New York City Draft Riots later that month.
+He then temporarily commanded the 27th Indiana from July 2–3, 1863 during the Battle of Gettysburg when the colonel of the regiment was placed in command of its brigade.
+Fesler and his regiment then took part in quelling the New York Draft Riots later that month.

 In early 1864, Fesler's regiment was transferred to the new 20th Army Corps, which retained the old corps badge of the 12th.
 Now as part of the 20th Corps, Fesler and the 27th took part in the Atlanta campaign, fighting at the Battle of Resaca and at the Battle of Kennesaw Mountain.
 He again commanded the regiment at the Battle of Peachtree Creek on July 20, 1864, when the colonel was wounded.
 Fesler and the 27th Indiana mustered out in November 1864.